RoiNeuman/Sudoku/README.md

 # Sudoku
-A web service for a sudoku game
+A web service for the sudoku game